Scotland

 Subway

 Despite what people say, the Highlands are also fairly well-linked.
-Getting to some more rural areas for hiking will be difficult, but you can see most of the best spots through public transport.
-The Glasgow > Mallaig train journey is one of the most scenic in the world, and I highly recommend it!
-Or even Glasgow > Oban.
+Getting to rural areas for hiking will be difficult, but you can see most of the best spots via public transport.
+The Glasgow to Mallaig train journey is one of the most scenic in the world, and I highly recommend it!
+Or even Glasgow to Oban.

 Ferries